RichardVasquez/TomlDotNet/readme.md

 There's a ToString() in the resulting TomlDocument that will recreate the original TOML document _(sans comments)_, although there's no guarantee of the order of the text keys.
 Arrays keep their order from the original document.

-I implemented GetDunamicMemberNames(), but it's for debugging only, obviously.
+I implemented GetDynamicMemberNames(), but it's for debugging only, obviously.

 Final
 -----